K4ST0R/eufy-security-ws/docs/api_introduction.md

 **Warning!**
 <br>
 The user session is maintained across API calls provided the websocket connection remains the same.
-When the conenxion is closed the schema information is lost.
+When the connection is closed the schema information is lost.

 1. **client connects** --> server sends back version info including the schema versions it can handle: